 Carlow University ED 697 • Madonna University EDU 5830.37 • Notre Dame College ED 628 M • The College of Saint Rose EDT 669

-The required text for this course is Teaching English Language Learners: A Differentiated Approach by Carol Rothenberg.
-0-13-170439-7
+The required text for this course is Scaffolding Language, Scaffolding Learning- Teaching English Language Learners in the Mainstream Classroom- 2nd Edition, by Pauline Gibbons- 2015

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.